pyprg/egrid/README.md

 ## Purpose

-Model of an electric distribution network for experimental power flow calculation and state estimation.
+Model of a balanced electric distribution network for experimental power flow calculation and state estimation.
 Model shall provide the data in a structure supporting e.g. admittance matrix creation and result processing.
 Model is a namedtuple.
 Most of the fields provide pandas.DataFrames.
 Electric values are